 The Danvers Rail Trail follows the path of the historic Boston to Maine railroad that ran from Newburyport to Danvers.
-The 4.3-mile rail-trail has a surface of compacted stone dust and is part of the longer Border to Boston Trail.
+The 5.1-mile rail-trail has a surface of compacted stone dust.

-At its southern end at the border between Peabody and Danvers, the multiuse trail picks up seamlessly from the Crowley Spur (also part of the Border to Boston Trail route).
+At its southern end at the border between Peabody and Danvers, the multiuse trail picks up seamlessly from the Crowley Spur (a spur of the Independence Greenway and also part of the Border to Boston Trail route).
 Access the southern end of the Danvers Rail-Trail behind the Danvers Indoor Sports (150 Andover St).
 The Danvers Rail Trail curves northeast through a quiet wooded area dotted with wildflowers.
 Crossing Beaver Brook via a new timber bridge, the rail-trail winds through downtown Danvers and continues north through woods and wetlands.
 The route passes Putnamville Park (9 Wenham St), which has a playground, a picnic area, a bike repair station, a bike rack, a drinking fountain, a porta potty, a little free library, and a small parking area.

 Offering a short alternative route to the main trail, the SwampWalk is a 0.3-mile stroll across boardwalks that takes you on an immersive journey into the heart of the Wenham Great Swamp.
 You many encounter turtles, frogs, ducks, fox, deer, and turkeys.
 The horseshoe-shaped SwampWalk will deposit you back on the main trail.